teleportaloo/PDX-Bus/README.markdown

 ### Version 4.2
 * Support for iOS4 and fast switching between apps.
 Regular features are designed to work on all models of iPhone, iPad and iPod touch running OS version 3.0 and above.
 * The current location "blue dot" is now shown on all maps.
-* The tip planner map now shows the actual route of the busses and trains.
+* The tip planner map now shows the actual route of the buses and trains.
 * Fixed usability issue with bookmarks - the bookmark icon can be used to edit or delete an existing bookmark was well as to add one.
 * Routes, directions and stop names are cached until the end of each day (or optionally until the end of the week).
 (TriMet tells me that routes only change at midnight - mostly they change weekly on Sunday but occasionally they change mid-week).
 * Multiple bug fixes and tweaks (e.g.  fixed iPhone font issues introduced when adding iPad support, fixed different behavior of home button).